On the theta operator for modular forms modulo prime powers: Introduction

+where $\chi$ is the Dirichlet character corresponding to $\Q(\sqrt{-1})/\Q$.
+Then $F$ is a weight $3$ form on $\Gamma_0(4)$ with nebentypus $\chi$.
+If now $p$ is an odd prime and we define the form $f$ by $f(z) := p^3 F(pz)$ then $f$ is a form of weight $3$ on $\Gamma_1(4p)$ and one can verify that $f$ has $p$-integral Fourier expansion around every cusp and that the expansion around the cusp $1$ begins with a $p$-adic unit.
+But of course, the expansion around $\infty$ is term-wise identically $0$ modulo $p^3$.
+(Details of the verification can be found in \cite{kiming_asymp}, proof of Theorem 1.)

 For simplicity, we have stated results in this paper for modular forms with coefficients in $\Z_p$ and hence reductions with coefficients in $\Zmodpm{p^m}$.
-The above theorem however is valid for coefficients in $\Zmod{p^m}$ (see e.g.\ \cite{ckw}, section 2.4 for a definition of this ring) using the same proofs.
+The above theorem however is valid for coefficients in $\Zmod{p^m}$ (see \cite[\S 2.2]{taixes-wiese} or \cite[Section 1]{ckw} for a definition of this ring) using essentially the same proofs.